 University of Cambridge

-The University of Cambridge is one of the oldest universities in the world and one of the largest in the United Kingdom and reputation for outstanding academic achievement is known world-wide and reflects the intellectual achievement of its students.
-The city of Cambridge is in the south east of England, 50 miles north of London.
-It is well served by road and rail links, and is within an easy distance of the major London airports.
+The University of Cambridge is one of the oldest universities in the world and one of the largest in the United Kingdom and reputation for outstanding academic achievement is known worldwide and reflects the intellectual achievement of its students.

 Academics:

-The University of Cambridge consists of over 100 departments, faculties and schools plus a central administration.
+The University of Cambridge consists of over 100 departments, faculties, and schools plus a central administration.
 There are 31 Colleges in Cambridge.
 Three are for women and two admit only graduates.

-Following are the main departments:
+The following are the main departments:

 • Arts and Humanities